-OBJECTIVE ACTION TIMEFRAME MEASUREMENT session chairs invited speakers contributed speakers keynote speakers Work towards achieving a PLEIADES AWARD Review the Centre's readiness to meet the PLEIADES AWARD criteria (The Pleiades Awards are bestowed by the ASA Chapter for Women in Astronomy and recognise organisations in Australian astronomy that take active steps to advance the careers of women through focused programs and strive for sustained improvement in providing opportunities for women to achieve positions of seniority, influence and recognition) Ongoing Report to be provided annually by the diversity and equity committee Pleiades Award won by the Centre before end of the Centre Ensure that unwanted workplace behaviour is dealt with swiftly and fairly Review node and CSIRO HR policies on unwanted workplace behaviour including bullying and harassment Develop plan for reporting and dealing with unwanted workplace behaviour across nodes and across partner institutions, including direct anonymous reporting Install astronomer and non-astronomer ombudspersons and provide these people with each institution's HR processes and training on the Centre plan for reporting and dealing with unwanted workplace behaviour Publicise action plan and role of the ombudspersons to all Centre members Work to begin in 2019 Nodes to report on bullying and harassment policies, procedures to the Equity and Diversity Committee Nodes to report statistics of unwanted workplace behaviour and outcomes at each node for Centre monitoring and action where needed.
+OBJECTIVE ACTION TIMEFRAME MEASUREMENT session chairs invited speakers contributed speakers keynote speakers Work towards achieving a PLEIADES AWARD Review the Centre's readiness to meet the PLEIADES AWARD criteria (The Pleiades Awards are bestowed by the ASA Chapter for Women in Astronomy and recognise organisations in Australian astronomy that take active steps to advance the careers of women through focused programs and strive for sustained improvement in providing opportunities for women to achieve positions of seniority, influence and recognition) - Ongoing Report tot be provided annually by the Equity, Diversity and Inclusion Committee Pleiades Award won by the Centre before end of the Centre Ensure that unwanted workplace behaviour is dealt with swiftly and fairly Review node and CSIRO HR policies on unwanted workplace behaviour including bullying and harassment Develop plan for reporting and dealing with unwanted workplace behaviour across nodes and across partner institutions, including direct anonymous reporting Install astronomer and non-astronomer ombudspersons and provide these people with each institution's HR processes and training on the Centre plan for reporting and dealing with unwanted workplace behaviour Publicise action plan and role of the ombudspersons to all Centre members Work to begin in 2019 Nodes to report on bullying and harassment policies, procedures to the Equity, Diversity and Inclusion Committee Nodes to report statistics of unwanted workplace behaviour and outcomes at each node for Centre monitoring and action where needed.
 Monitoring of number of reports to the Ombudsperson, actions taken, and progress through the HR processes of the departments involved.
 Feedback from individuals on swiftness and effectiveness of process (including via an anonymous feedback form).
 Valuing the Workforce Acknowledge and celebrate the achievements of all Centre members, both internally and externally Set up an Awards Committee composed of a diverse range of Centre members to spearhead and coordinate nominations for national and international prizes and awards.
-Awards Committee to: Nominate a diverse range of Centre participants for prizes and awards Ensure that nominations include all minority groups in the centre, including 50:50 female:male. • By end 2019 Fraction of women and other minorities in the Centre winning awards and prizes.
+Awards Committee to: Nominate a diverse range of Centre participants for prizes and awards • By end 2019 Fraction of women and other minorities in the Centre winning awards and prizes.
 Number of communications acknowledging the achievements of women and other minorities